-A joint work involving people from Pavia, Pisa and Lund has been carried out to integrate feedback control schemes into the Shark operating system (used as a shared platform) and to investigate the effects of different scheduling policies on delays and jitter in control loops.
+A joint work involving people from Pavia, Pisa and Lund has been carried out on feedback control schemes to investigate the effects of different scheduling policies on delays and jitter in control loops.

 Another strong collaboration has been established with the hybrid systems community.
 As a result of this connection, Giorgio Buttazzo has been invited as a co-Program Chair to organize the International Conference on Hybrid Systems: Computation and Control (HSCC 2007).